 Saint Catherine’s Monastery, at the foot of Mount Sinai in the town of Saint Catherine, Egypt is one of the most important Christian monasteries in the world.

-Not only is one of the oldest working Christian monasteries, but it also houses a library that preserves the second-largest collection of early codices and manuscripts in the world — outnumbered only by the Vatican Library.
+Not only is it one of the oldest working Christian monasteries, but it also houses a library that preserves the second-largest collection of early codices and manuscripts in the world—outnumbered only by the Vatican Library.

-It was founded in the year 565 by Byzantine Emperor Justinian I, with the oldest record of monastic life in the Sinai area dating to 381-384.
+It was founded in the year 565 by Byzantine Emperor Justinian I, with the oldest record of monastic life in the Sinai area dating to 381 to 384.